Comcast Xfinity frequently offers promotional deals for their Internet, telephone, wireless, and cable TV plans.

 Xfinity Deals: Decent Perks Despite the Price Tag

 Xfinity’s Best Feature: Large On-Demand Selection

 Xfinity deals offer access to a very varied selection of On Demand videos.
 According to some of their customers, Xfinity On Demand sometimes even features new movies a month ahead of Netflix or Redbox.

 What’s more, approximately 90% of those movies are usually free.

 While Xfinity deals might be expensive, they do offer great value for all that money — especially when you think about the DVR variety and the free installation perks that come with bundled services.
 And if you’re looking to add fast Internet connection speeds into the mix, Xfinity has got you covered.

 XFINITY from Comcast Disclaimers

-PERFORMANCE -- Offer ends 07/19/18.
+PERFORMANCE -- Offer ends 10/28/18.
 Restrictions apply.
 Not available in all areas.
 New residential customers only.
 Limited to Performance Internet service.
 Equipment, installation, taxes and fees, and other applicable charges extra, and subject to change during and after the promo.
 After promo, or if any service is cancelled or downgraded, regular rates apply.
-Comcast’s monthly service charge for Performance Internet service is $74.95 (subject to change).
+Comcast's monthly service charge for Performance Internet is $74.95 (subject to change).
 Service limited to a single outlet.
 May not be combined with other offers.
-Internet: Actual speeds vary and are not guaranteed.
+Actual speeds vary and are not guaranteed.
 Xfinity hotspots included with Xfinity Internet Performance (and above).
 Limited hotspot access included for Performance Starter and below.
 Available in select areas.
-30-Day Money-Back Guarantee applies to one month’s recurring service charge and standard installation up to $500.
+30-Day Money-Back Guarantee applies to one month’s recurring service and standard installation charges up to $500.
 Call for restrictions and complete details. ©2018 Comcast.
+All rights reserved.